-In February 2018, we entered into a global collaboration and license agreement with Kite Pharma, Inc., or Kite, a wholly-owned subsidiary of Gilead Sciences, Inc., or Gilead, for the research, development and commercialization of engineered cell therapies for cancer.
-Under this agreement, which we amended and restated in September 2019, we are working together with Kite on a research program to design ZFNs and viral vectors to disrupt and insert select genes in T-cells and natural killer cells, or NK-cells, including the insertion of genes that encode chimeric antigen receptors, or CARs, T-cell receptors, or TCRs, and NK-cell receptors, or NKRs, directed to mutually agreed targets.
-Kite is responsible for all clinical development and commercialization of any resulting products and has announced that they expect to initiate a clinical trial in 2020 evaluating KITE-037, an allogeneic anti-CD19 CAR-T cell therapy.
+We and Kite continue to develop cell therapies to treat cancer using our research to design ZFNs and viral vectors to disrupt and insert select genes in T cells and natural killer cells, or NK-cells, including the insertion of genes that encode CARs, T cell receptors, or TCRs, and NK-cell receptors, or NKRs, directed to mutually agreed targets.
+Kite is responsible for all clinical development, manufacturing, marketing and commercialization.
+Kite anticipates submitting an investigational new drug, or IND, application for KITE-037, our allogeneic anti-CD19 CAR-T cell therapy product candidate, in the first half of 2021, and it expects to initiate a clinical study on KITE-037 by the end of 2021.